-Master class in internal communications - 5 easy lessons
+Master class in internal communications - 5 easy lessons to improve internal communication

 Most companies and organizations spend more money and put greater focus on external communications than on their internal communications.
 The latter are far too often unintentionally neglected, which can prove to be very costly in the long run.
 Without smooth and efficient internal communications, production processes and quality will suffer and costs subsequently driven ever higher.
 Eventually, there may not be anything left to communicate to the outside world ….